Simon Hanson

-Early life

-Hanson's father and sister both died in a plane crash in 1983, due to pure dedication and resilience Hanson didn’t let tragedy affect his life long dream of becoming a successful musician.

 Career

 In 1985, Hanson formed the band Shot, which was signed by IRS records.
 However nothing was ever released.
 He was then spotted by a member of the band The Blessing and joined them on tours.
 Together they signed with MCA Records and recorded Locusts and Wild Honey.
 Jimmy Miller was called in to produce three tracks on the album.
 Miller was hugely influential on Hanson's work as Miller had been himself a drummer.
 Miller taught him that being creative, is not always being in control.
-Unfortunately Miller died before the album's release, in 1994.
+Unfortunately, Miller died before the album's release, in 1994.

 In the early 1990s, Hanson worked with Tina Hamilton at Session Connection, playing drums with Ace of Base, Natalie Imbruglia, Hall and Oates and the P.F.
 Project amongst others.
 By the mid-1990s, he started touring with Energy Orchard and worked on the Pain Killer album released in 1995.
 Hanson recorded with artist Bap Kennedy on MCA label.
 In 1995, he toured with Energy Orchard replacing drummer Dave Toner, as they were the support band of The Animals' tour in Germany.

 From 1996 to 1998, he toured with Tony Hadley and recorded with Bruce Woolley and the Radio Science Orchestra.
 Hanson joined The Aloof in 1997 and discovered the emerging world of dance music.
 As drummer for the band, he recorded the album, Seeking Pleasure released in 1998, signed by East West Records.
 At that time the Radio Science Orchestra wrote, co-produced and performed the title track "Storm", performed by Grace Jones for the 1998 film The Avengers.

-From 1998, Hanson joined Death in Vegas and recorded the album Contino Sessions, released in 1999, before touring with the band in the UK and in the US.
+From 1999, Hanson joined Death in Vegas and recorded the album Contino Sessions, released in 1999, before touring with the band in the UK and in the US.
 Hanson also played the drums on the album Scorpio Rising.
 Hanson that had been so far influenced by rock and roll in previous years, discovered dance and house music while touring with Death in Vegas.
 This experience with dance music was to influence his playing style which evolved to become a combination of rock and roll and dance music.
 In the late 90s, Hanson performed live on tours with hard rock and rock and roll bands The Quireboys and The Dogs D'Amour.
 In 1996, he worked with The Dogs D'Amour frontman Tyla and Spike Gray from the Quireboys with whom he recorded the album Flagrantly Yours, under the name Spike and Tyla's Hot Knives.